 Despite its position between two bustling boroughs, Roosevelt Island has a quaint, small-town vibe, which is bolstered by the preferred form of local transportation: the Red Bus, which makes a loop around the two-mile-long island and is free to ride.
 There is greenspace at each of its ends: the Four Freedoms Park to the south, and the Light House Park to the north.
 There are grills available to the public in the latter park, and you have a good chance of nabbing one, as it isn’t typically as crowded as NYC’s other barbecue spots.

-There are several family-friendly events as well, including Roosevelt Island Day on June 11, which offers bucolic, kid-pleasing activities like a petting zoo, pony rides, and flower-planting.
+The Roosevelt Island Operating Corporation has a schedule of this summer's weekly movie nights held on Firefighter Field by the Queensboro Bridge, and there are several family-friendly events as well, including Roosevelt Island Day on June 17, which offers bucolic, kid-pleasing activities like a petting zoo, pony rides, and flower-planting.
 And history buffs can take themselves on a walking tour of the island’s several landmarks, including the Octagon, the former lobby of the New York Lunatic Asylum, which Nellie Bly famously faked her way into for an investigation

 Located off the tip of southern Manhattan, Governor’s Island has seen plenty of action in its time: during the Revolutionary War, the 172-acre spot was used as a point from which to fire cannons at the British army, and during the Civil War, two of its forts held Confederate prisoners of war.
 Beginning in the late 19th century, first the Army, and then the Coast Guard, established offices and living quarters here; after the Coast Guard base closed in the mid-1990s, the city began planning for new developments.